sitraj/secret-detection/README.md

 4. Configure the scan options as needed

 5. Click either "Get JSON Results" or "Get HTML Report" to start the scan

+### API Documentation

+The API documentation is available at `http://localhost:8080/api-docs`.
+This provides an interactive Swagger UI where you can:

+- View detailed API documentation
+- Test API endpoints directly from the browser
+- See request and response schemas

 ### API Endpoints